Uber is rolling out its own loyalty program, rewarding its most frequent riders with $5 in Uber credits and other perks.

 You can unlock Platinum status by earning 2,500 Uber Rewards points, and this is where the good perks kick in.
 It comes with “Price protection,” allowing riders to pick two locations and be shielded from drastic dynamic pricing increases.
 That benefit caps at a 35% discount on rides and the favorite locations can be changed monthly.
 Platinum riders also get access to priority pickups at the airport, though not all airports in the U.S. will be eligible for this feature.

 Diamond status riders get all those perks and more after earning 7,500 Uber Rewards points.
 Uber’s highest tier also comes with premium support and access to the app’s highest-rated drivers.
 But there are two other standout benefits for Diamond riders: UberX rides will occasionally be upgraded to a better ride for free.
 And Diamond users can also get three free UberEats deliveries every month.

-Why the Amex Platinum May Still Be Better
+Why the Platinum Card® from American Express May Still Be Better

 By adding the Platinum card to your Uber account, you’ll get up to $200 in Uber credits every year.
 These are doled out in up to $15 monthly installments, with a bonus in December that makes it up to $35.
 These credits also work for UberEats.